The Who, What, Where, When and Sometimes, Why.

 The number of people treated at a hospital (hospital volume) may or may not be linked to the quality of breast cancer care in the U.S.

-Some findings show the more breast cancer cases treated at a hospital each year, the better the care [2-4].
-However, other findings show no difference in survival among women treated at high volume hospitals and those treated at low volume hospitals [5].
+Some findings show the more breast cancer cases treated at a hospital each year, the better the care [2-5].
+However, other findings show no difference in survival among women treated at high-volume hospitals and those treated at low-volume hospitals [6].

 Multidisciplinary teams

-In a team approach to care, all the providers involved in diagnosis and treatment meet as a group and coordinate care.
+In a team approach to care, all the health care providers involved in diagnosis and treatment meet as a group and coordinate care.

 The National Accreditation Program for Breast Centers works to improve quality of care in medical centers.
-They help ensure medical centers have multidisciplinary services and offer comprehensive breast services.
+They help make sure medical centers have multidisciplinary services and offer comprehensive breast services.

 Other factors to consider